 Washington, who stayed there in 1791 while touring battlefields, reportedly spent two evenings at the tavern.

-The tavern was a point of contact for the Moravians, a Protestant denomination who founded Salem and became the town’s political epicenter.
+The tavern was a point of contact for the Moravians, a Protestant denomination that founded Salem and became the town’s political center.

 The tavern’s original site is a museum, open to visitors with guided tours as part of the Old Salem Museums & Gardens.
 Next door, The Tavern in Old Salem serves meals in the historic setting.